reuk/wayverb/docs_source/context.md

 ## Existing Software

-Searching online and in the literature uncovers a handful of programs for acoustic simulation (this is not an exhaustive list, but it is felt to be representative):
+Searching online and in the literature uncovers a handful of programs for acoustic simulation.
+The table below shows a selection which is not exhaustive, but which is felt to be representative.

 Name                                  | Type                        | Availability
 --------------------------------------|-----------------------------|------------------